 Is there coverage in the desert and AlUla?

-In AlUla and tourist centers there is coverage, but in stretches of the desert and isolated roads the signal drops or disappears, just like with any local SIM.
-For these areas it is advisable to download offline maps and not depend on your mobile for orientation in the middle of nowhere.
+In AlUla and tourist hubs, there is coverage, but in stretches of the desert and isolated roads, the signal drops or disappears, just like with any local SIM.
+For these areas, it's advisable to download offline maps and not rely on your phone for navigation in the middle of nowhere.

 Does WhatsApp work with the eSIM in Saudi Arabia?

 Yes.
-WhatsApp, its calls and video calls work normally using the eSIM data.
-This is one of the reasons to carry an eSIM instead of a local SIM, as internet calls sometimes cause problems with local country cards.
+WhatsApp, its calls, and video calls work normally using eSIM data.
+This is one reason to use an eSIM instead of a local SIM, as some internet calling apps have had occasional restrictions in the country at certain times.

 Do I keep my Spanish number?